Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework

 To validate the proposed method's adaptability to dynamic attack scale, this section configures experimental scenarios that transition from Sce1 to Sce2 and Sce3.
 This setup increases the number of attackers from 6 to 8, thereby characterizing the growth in attack scale by escalating concurrent threats.

 As can be seen from Fig.\ref{fig:att_line}(a)-(c), the proposed method consistently maintains a leading position in terms of average cumulative reward.
-Furthermore, the reward curve converges rapidly after each scenario switch without significant fluctuations.
 Particularly in Sce3, where the number of attackers doubles that of the defenders, baseline algorithms such as IPPO and IQL exhibit a notable decline in cumulative reward, while the proposed method still sustains a relatively high reward level.
 The jumpstart results in Fig.\ref{fig:att_line}(d) indicate that the proposed method achieves the highest jumpstart values during both transitions in attack scale, demonstrating its capability to quickly adapt to dynamic attack scale (A4).
-This suggests that the long-term memory mechanism designed in Section \ref{sec:memory} effectively preserves and analyzes multiple attack chains, enabling the framework to handle multiple attackers simultaneously based on reactive memory.

 To investigate whether the variations in attack policies affect the robustness of defense frameworks under dynamically changing attack scales, we extend the aforementioned experiments that dynamically shifted attack scales across scenarios Sce1, Sce2, and Sce3.
 Specifically, we further replace the base attack policy (Recon) with the more threatening Penetrate and Impact policy, respectively, to examine the trends in jumpstart performance for different algorithms as the attack scale increases under these advanced adversarial behaviors.
 Experimental results are presented in Table~\ref{tab:jumpstart}.

 The data analysis reveals that regardless of how the attack policy evolves, a dynamic increase in attack scale leads to a decline in the jumpstart performance of all baseline algorithms.
 In contrast, the proposed CyberOps-Bots framework consistently maintains the best jumpstart performance under all tested conditions.
 This finding indicates that the evolution of attack policy further impairs the ability of baseline algorithms to adapt to dynamic attack scales.
 The proposed framework, however, suffers relatively less from this effect due to its long-term memory mechanism, which enables continuous tracking and analysis of multiple attack chains.
 Consequently, even when confronted with complex threats characterized by the dual dynamics of evolving strategies and scales, the framework retains high robustness and rapid adaptation capability.